FreedomBen/breakout71/Readme.md

 There are many possible perks left to implement :

 - wrap left / right
+- +1 upgrade per level but -2 choices
 - n% of the broken bricks respawn when the ball touches the puck
 - bricks break 50% of the time but drop 50% more coins
 - wind (puck positions adds force to coins and balls)